Aliases for PDE9A Gene

 The protein encoded by this gene catalyzes the hydrolysis of cAMP and cGMP to their corresponding monophosphates.
 The encoded protein plays a role in signal transduction by regulating the intracellular concentration of these cyclic nucleotides.
 Multiple transcript variants encoding several different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PDE9A Gene

 PDE9A (Phosphodiesterase 9A) is a Protein Coding gene.
-Diseases associated with PDE9A include Heart Disease.
-Among its related pathways are Platelet activation, signaling and aggregation and Regulation of Androgen receptor activity.
+Among its related pathways are Nitric oxide stimulates guanylate cyclase and Platelet homeostasis.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
-An important paralog of this gene is PDE6A.
+An important paralog of this gene is PDE11A.

 UniProtKB/Swiss-Prot for PDE9A Gene